-Your personal data is stored by us whenever you disclose this data to us yourself, for example for the purpose of registering in your personal area "My SBK", ordering brochures, subscribing to our newsletter or taking part in competitions.
+Your personal data is stored by us whenever you disclose this data to us yourself, for example for the purpose of registering in your personal area "Meine SBK", ordering brochures, subscribing to our newsletter or taking part in competitions.

 Which data is collected, stored and used in the individual input masks of the website depends on the individual input masks.
 The details marked "optional" are voluntary.

 Your data will not be passed on to third parties without your consent and will also not be used for any purpose other than the particular one being processed.
 We obtain a contractual undertaking from external service providers to comply with the provisions of social security data protection.
 As a result of the amendment to the German Data Protection Act, from 1 September 2009 there have been legally established provisions in place governing the processing of order data.
 As a contracting entity, we satisfy ourselves first of all before commencing the data processing and then on a regular basis that the technical and organisational measures for protecting your personal data that are put in place by the contractor comply with the appropriate legislation.